simedw/ur/README.markdown

 UR - undefined reference
 ========================
-Just a small project made for easily locating omitted libraries at link time.
+Just a small project for easily locating omitted libraries at link time.

 Usage
 =====

-The first the ur is used, the database needs to be rebuild
+The first time ur is used, the database needs to be rebuild

     % ur -r

-This will take a few minutes.
+This will take a few minutes depending on the number of libraries installed.

-This is a normal usage scenario:
+A normal usage scenario:

     % cat test.c
       #include <math.h>